munificent/game-programming-patterns/book/introduction.markdown

 At first, the challenge was just getting something on screen.
 Now it became figuring out how to write programs bigger than would fit in my head.
-Instead of just reading about &ldquo;How to Program in C++,&rdquo; I started trying to find books about how to *organize* programs.
+Instead of just reading about "How to Program in C++," I started trying to find books about how to *organize* programs.

 Fast-forward several years and a <span name="friend">new friend</span> hands me a book: *Design